eolementhe/guide/guide.md

 <details>
-  <summary><b>How to create a FTP / SFTP / FTPS ?</b></summary>
+  <summary><b>How to create an FTP / SFTP / FTPS ?</b></summary>

-An FTP bloc allows you to upload or downlad files from an FTP / SFTP / FTPS server.
+An FTP block allows you to upload or download files from an FTP / SFTP / FTPS server.

 At first you will need to add your FTP server.
-For that nothing simplier select the `FTP`or `FTP export` option in the ingest or delivery of your workflow.
+For that, select the `FTP`or `FTP export` option in the ingest or delivery of your workflow.
-Or directly in your profile, selelct `Manage Preset` then `FTP export`
+Or directly in your profile, select `Manage Preset`, then `FTP export`

 Click on `Add Server`